Fredrick Brennan: Font design

 Post-8chan, Brennan developed several open-source computer fonts.
 Brennan's TT2020 font is a typewriter-style font with many variations on individual glyphs, which attempts to more realistically emulate the inconsistencies in characters that would be produced by a typewriter.
 Brennan's Chomsky font is a blackletter typeface based on the New York Times logo (which is handmade, not set from a typeface), with adjustments to make it more suitable for running text rather than mastheads alone.
 Brennan was also commissioned by Google to create a Baybayin font.

 Brennan was a co-maintainer of the free and open-source software FontForge for a year and a half, starting shortly after he stopped working with Watkins.
-During that time he decided to create his own open-source font editing software, which he calls MFEK, an acronym for "Modular Font Editor K" (originally 'MFEQ', after Q being his favorite letter).
+During that time he decided to create his own open-source font editing software, which he named MFEK, an acronym for "Modular Font Editor K" (originally 'MFEQ', after Q being his favorite letter).
 In an October 2020 interview for Know Your Meme, Brennan said he was motivated to create a new, user-friendly open-source font editor to "break font editing out of the hands of proprietary software", saying that Apple has outsized control of the font editing software market.

+Death

+Brennan died in his sleep on January 10, 2026, at the age of 31 due to unknown causes.